Scalingo/documentation/_posts/platform/app/2000-01-01-web-less-app.md

 layout: page
 title: Deploy a Web-less Application
 nav: Web-less Application
-modified_at: 2021-01-06 00:00:00
+modified_at: 2021-01-20 00:00:00
 tags: app webless
 index: 110
 ---

 ## Problematic

 You may want to create a Scalingo application which contains no web container.
+This is for example the case if your application only contains workers.
+Or if your application is developed for [pure TCP]({% post_url addons/tcp-gateway/2000-01-01-start %}), without any HTTP layer.

 By default, Scalingo expects an application to have a web container.
 Hence, Scalingo tries to ping your application after a deployment to declare the deployment successful.
 To circumvent this behaviour, you need to declare a web container in your application and scale it to `0`.

 This page guide you through the steps to deploy an application with no web container.